samiru/articles/node-express-logging-error-handling.md

 });
 ```

-So here we picked up the thrown error in catch clause and passed it to error handler using `next()` function.
+If we try to get a book that does not exist, next function is called with an error object.
+This triggers the error handler middleware and logs the error.

-## Returning errors to client
+## Returning Errors to the Client

 To return meaningful errors to client the response status should be set and reflect the generated error.
-Javascript Error class does not have status field but we can extend the Error class to have one.
+Javascript Error class does not have status field but we can extend the Error class to have one:

 In `/utils/types.js`: